CathyF9600/HuaRongDao/README.md

 # HuaRongDao
-solver for sliding puzzle Hua Rong Dao using DFS and A* Search algorithms.
+Solver for sliding puzzle Hua Rong Dao using DFS and A* Search algorithms.

 Assignment 1 for CSC384